Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/14-Deployment/README.md

 ## After Class

 Deploy your [Custom API Project](../Projects/02-Custom-API-Project.md) utilizing what we learned in class today.
+Make sure to add your GitHub Repo link and deployed project URL to the course tracker tab titled `Custom API Project` so the instructor can review it!